opentensor/bittensor/neurons/text/prompting/miners/vicuna/README.md

   -h, --help            show this help message and exit --neoxt.model_name NEOXT.MODEL_NAME
-                        Name/path of model to load of model to load --pythia.device PYTHIA.DEVICE
+                        Name/path of model to load of model to load --vicuna.device VICUNA.DEVICE
-                        Device to load model --pythia.max_new_tokens PYTHIA.MAX_NEW_TOKENS
+                        Device to load model --vicuna.max_new_tokens VICUNA.MAX_NEW_TOKENS
                         Max tokens for model output.
-  --pythia.temperature PYTHIA.TEMPERATURE
+  --vicuna.temperature VICUNA.TEMPERATURE
-                        Sampling temperature of model --pythia.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
+                        Sampling temperature of model --vicuna.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
   --netuid NETUID       Subnet netuid
   --neuron.name NEURON.NAME
                         Trials for this miner go in miner.root / (wallet_cold - wallet_hot) / miner.name